Sparse Portfolio selection via Bayesian Multiple testing: Empirical Study

 We implemented the following monthly analysis.
-On the $t^{th}$ month, we run the modeling procedure described in section \ref{Section_Methodology} over the daily return of the $t^{th}$ month.
-As there are $P=500$ many assets with excess returns over risk-free rate $r_1,...,r_P$ in the market and $P >> n$.
+On the $t^{th}$ month, we run the modeling procedure described in Section (\ref{Section_Methodology}) over the daily return of the $t^{th}$ month.
+There are $P=500$ many assets with excess returns over risk-free rate $r_1,...,r_P$ in the market and $P \gg n$.
 Here $n$ is typically 22 or 23 days of return, as there are only that many business days in a month.
-We select $\tilde{P}=25$ many assets using the methodology described above and use the daily return of $t^{th}$ month.
-We select the stocks which are under-priced and our revised portfolio for $(t+1)^{st}$ month would be with these under-priced stocks.
+We select $\tilde{P}=25$ many assets using the methodology described in Section \ref{Section_Methodology} applied to the daily return of $t^{th}$ month.
+We select the stocks which are under-priced and our revised portfolio for $(t+1)^{st}$ month would be composed of these under-priced stocks.
 Once we select $\tilde{P}=25$ many assets for the portfolio, then the problem reduces to portfolio allocation.
 Typically, portfolio managers resort to the solution from the Markowitz's optimization.
-However, we realize if we resort to the Markowitz's optimization, we will not be able to distinguish, if the enhanced performance is due to portfolio selection or due to portfolio allocation.
+However, we realize if we resort to the Markowitz's optimization, we will not be able to distinguish, if the enhanced performance is due to portfolio selection or due to Markowitz's portfolio allocation.
 To nullify the effect of the portfolio allocation, we considered the equal-weighted portfolio throughout.
+Note that we also separately implemented the results with Markowitz's optimization and presented in Appendix B in the supplementary materials.
+We observe out of sample risk and return are different for Markowitz's weighted portfolio.
+But we do not observe any major significant improvement due to Markowitz's optimization.

 We invest in the selected stocks for the month $t+1$ and calculate the out-sample return of the portfolio and S\&P 500 Index at the same time.
 We considered the out-sample period to be from Jan 01, 2006 to Oct 31, 2018.
 For example, we run the statistical processes on the stock price of Dec 2007 and identify the 25 stocks and construct the portfolio using the equal weights for Jan 2008 and invest only in these stocks.
 We repeat the process for each month.
-The performance for portfolio with equal weight is presented in table \ref{tbl_return_equal_wt}.
+The performance for portfolio with equal weight is presented in figure \ref{Fig_portfolio_anualised_sum_equal_wt}.